fboulay/ha-addons-repository/ha-protonmail-bridge/DOCS.md

 You can also ask for help in the dedicated forum topic https://community.home-assistant.io/t/new-addon-protonmail-bridge/277584

+### Error messages explained

+The logs can show some errors.
+The common errors are explained here:

+* `Bad 2FA code` Your 2nd factor code is wrong.
+Fix the `two_factor_code` in the configuration and restart the addon.
+* `Bad username or password` The authentication has failed.
+Fix the `username` or the `password` in the configuration and restart the addon.
+* `Cannot connect - Please check errors above` Some errors occurred when starting the addon.
+The real error should be displayed in the logs above this line.

 ## Authors & contributors

 The original setup of this repository is by [Florian Boulay][fboulay].

-It is based on the work of [Xiaonan Shen][shenxn] who inspired this repository for the build process of ProtonMail bridge.
-The original repository is https://github.com/shenxn/protonmail-bridge-docker
+It is based on the work of [Xiaonan Shen][shenxn] who inspired this repository for the build

 ## Roadmap